-Zeeland: The Flood and the Delta Works Posted by Karoly Molina on Jul 28, 2014 in History
+Zeeland: The Flood and the Delta Works Posted by Karoly Molina on Jul 28, 2014 in Uncategorized

 I remember learning to swim when I was young and hearing that in a fight between man and water, water always win.
 Because of this, I was always very respectful of water as I swam.
 As natural disasters related to water surged, this idea was reaffirmed.
 Water would always win.